Exact confidence intervals and hypothesis tests for parameters of discrete distributions: Some results for fiducial intervals

 \subsection{Fiducial intervals are strictly nested and have continuous bounds}

 The test corresponding to the fiducial intervals is not strictly two-sided.
-Its p-values are defined by \eqref{fidtest}.
-The following proposition, the proof of which can be found in Appendix \ref{proofs}, states that fiducial intervals do not suffer from the problems associated with strictly two-sided intervals. \begin{proposition} Under A1, A2, A3 and A4, fiducial intervals are strictly nested.
-Moreover, for any $x\in\mathcal{X}$ the bounds of the interval are continuous in $\alpha$ and $\lambda_f(\theta,x)$ is continuous in $\theta$. \end{proposition}
+Its $p$-values are defined by \eqref{fidtest}.
+The following proposition, the proof of which can be found in Appendix~\ref{proofs}, states that fiducial intervals do not suffer from the problems associated with strictly two-sided intervals.